Man City holds final English Champions League spot with one weekend to go

 City has 75 points, Liverpool has 73 and Arsenal has 72.

-Crucially, City has a superior goal difference of six and has a benign-looking game, on paper, away to Watford.
+Crucially, City has a superior goal difference of three and has a benign-looking game, on paper, away to Watford.
 With Liverpool at home to already-relegated Middlesbrough, Arsenal can only beat Everton and hope for the best.

 If Arsenal misses out, it will be the first time the club has done so in a full season under manager Arsène Wenger.
 Wenger’s latest contract is up at the end of this season, and failing to reach the Champions League could yet sway his decision about whether to stay on.